TheGreatfpmK/PAYNT-2024-journal-artifact/README.md

 ### Executing the evaluation script

 Running the benchmark script `./experiments-jair/benchmark.sh` without additional flags will evaluate experiments from the tables (this is equivalent to running with the falg `-t`).
 The following options allow you to replicate subsets of experiments.
-The name of the folder generated for the corresponding experiment is given in the parantheses
+The name of the folder generated for the corresponding experiment is given in the parantheses.
+Note you can only use one flag at a time!
 - `-1` generate log files for Table 1 (jair24-cpomdp)
 - `-2` generate log files for Table 2 (jair24-dec-pomdp)
 - `-4` generate log files for Table 4 (jair24-method-ar, jair24-method=cegis, jair24-method-hybrid)